7 Tips for Car Camping

 Depending on where you are camping you might need to bring all of your own water as well.
 Be sure to check into this before you head out.

 Don’t forget the cutlery: a sharp knife and a fork and spoon for each person.
 Have a spork?
 Even better!
+I bring a pair of wooden chopsticks too.
 Pack up some durable dishware – maybe plastic cups and bowls or old ceramics you don’t mind maybe ruining.
 But chances are, you’ll come back with everything intact.
 I prefer metal dishware for carefree camping, you can scour thrift stores for old enamel plates, bowls and cups.

 You’ll want to clean your dishware, so be sure to bring along a sponge or brush of some kind, a small container of biodegradable soap and a dishtowel.
 If you are camping in an ecologically protected area you might want to forego the soap and just use elbow grease and water to clean off your dishes.
 Don’t worry, simply rinsing them off for a few days won’t hurt you.
 You can thoroughly clean everything when you get home.